Michailidis Michail1, Karagiannis Evaggelos1, Pirotis Stavros2, Molasiotis Athanasios1

 In addition, a visual evaluation of 50 fruits with 3 replications per treatment was performed for the coating of the fruits in red in 3 classes

-- 3rd class: fruits with a percentage of red hue of 50% to 100%
+• 3rd class: fruits with a percentage of red skin of 50% to 100%

 Statistical analysis was performed (ANOVA) using the SPSS statistical packet (SPSSv21.0., Chicago, USA).

-Success Story Results
+Results

-- Improvement of the Quantitative Coating in red on the total surface of the fruit (% of the red-colored coating of the fruit)!
+• Improvement of the Quantitative Coating in red on the total surface of the fruit (% of the red-colored coating of the fruit)!

 Conclusions

-- Increase of Apples flesh Firmness by 3.5 Months!
+• Increase apples Shelf-life by 3.5 Months!

-- Improvement of the Quantitative Coating in red on the total surface of the fruit (% of the red-colored coating of the fruit)!
+• Improvement of the Quantitative Coating in red on the total surface of the fruit (% of the red-colored coating of the fruit)!

 Reference List